apache/arrow-cookbook/java/source/create.rst

 Splicing IntVector
 ------------------

-In this example, we want to copy a portion of input Vector to a new Vector.
+In this example, we copy a portion of the input IntVector to a new IntVector.

 .. testcode::